 That is still true today.

-At Bertoldo, Baker, Carter & Smith, our Las Vegas, Nevada personal injury attorneys understand the challenges reopening the state will present to our residents, and we are here to help by providing experienced legal representation when they have been hurt by another’s negligence.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas, Nevada personal injury attorneys understand the challenges reopening the state will present to our residents, and we are here to help by providing experienced legal representation when they have been hurt by another’s negligence.

 Encouraging Curbside Pickup & Delivery Presents Obstacles